petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Why use PETSc BuildSystem?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-PETSc provides a fully functional configure model implemented in Python,
-named BuildSystem (BS), which has also been used as the configuration
+PETSc's fully functional configure model ``BuildSystem`` has also been used as the
-tool for other open sources packages.
-As more than a few configuration
+configuration tool for other open sources packages.
+As more than a few configuration tools
-tools currently exist, it is instructive to consider why PETSc would
+currently exist, it is instructive to consider why PETSc would choose to create another
-choose to create another from scratch.
-Below we list features and design
+from scratch.
+Below we list features and design considerations which lead us to prefer
-considerations which lead us to prefer BuildSystem to the alternatives.
+``BuildSystem`` to the alternatives.

 Namespacing
 ^^^^^^^^^^^